Jasonfuse/personal_site/README.md

 # personal_site
 This is my First Personal Website writing in html that includes a navigation bar to show where the user currently is and find out more information about me.
+It also includes some cool styling in css in order to be visually appealing.